official-antistasi-community/A3-Antistasi-Docs/source/dev_guide/dev/porting/dev_guide_street_artist_generation.rst

    Further Reading
    ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   | See `Steet Artist Editor <https://github.com/official-antistasi-community/A3-Antistasi/wiki/Street-Artist-Editor>`_ for A3-Antistasi navGrid Guidelines (and GIFs!).
+   | See `Street Artist Editor <https://github.com/official-antistasi-community/A3-Antistasi/wiki/Street-Artist-Editor>`_ for A3-Antistasi navGrid Guidelines (and GIFs!).
    | You can find further satisfying and accurate documentation on all sorts of things by looking into the headers of files in :code:`./functions/StreetArtist/`.

 ------